-It is always difficult to protect yourself completely from the rain.
+It is always difficult to protect yourself entirely from the rain.

 Unfortunately, to date, apart from rain boots, no shoes are watertight: we talk about water repellence or waterproofing.

-From hiking boots with water-repellent treatment to Gore Tex membrane walking shoes, you have a choice.
+You have a choice from hiking boots with a water-repellent treatment to Gore-Tex membrane walking shoes.

-Note that in case of intense rain, even the most waterproof shoe will not last a full day, so you will have to use gaiters and overboots to protect yourself to the maximum.
+Even the most waterproof shoe will not last a full day in heavy rain, so you must use gaiters and overboots to protect yourself to the maximum.

 Your morphology, an essential criterion for finding the right shoe

-To avoid premature fatigue or pain in the feet and the rest of the body, it is essential to choose the right shoes, especially for sports activities.
+To avoid premature fatigue or pain in the feet and the rest of the body, choosing the right shoes, especially for sports activities, is essential.

-We do not suspect all the notable differences from one foot to another: the shape of the toes, the arch of the foot… in fact, all feet are different, there is no “universal” foot.
+We do not suspect all the notable differences from one foot to another: the toes' shape and the foot's arch.
+All feet are different.
+There is no "universal" foot.

 The inner edge of the shoe must be straight without any deformation.